Skip to main content

 MH's Silk Fabric Offerings

 MH sources high-quality raw silk for its premium fabrics, ensuring superior texture and durability.
-In addition to natural silk, MH also provides polyester silk alternatives, and nylon is another synthetic fiber historically used as a substitute for silk, especially during times of silk shortages.
+In addition to natural silk, MH also provides polyester silk alternatives like durable Mini Matt polyester fabric for garments and home textiles, and nylon is another synthetic fiber historically used as a substitute for silk, especially during times of silk shortages.

-With over 20 years of experience, MH is trusted by garment manufacturers for its consistent quality and reliable supply.
+With over 20 years of experience, MH is trusted by garment manufacturers for its consistent quality and reliable supply, supported by a global sewing thread factory specializing in 100% spun polyester.

 Natural Silk Fabrics